 In summary, different types of situations merit different structures.
-More asset intensive manufacturing companies for example, may see a higher cash component; unless there are customer concentration or key person dependence issues.
-Less asset intensive Service or IT companies may see a lower cash component unless they have proprietary technology or a very diverse customer base.
+More asset-intensive manufacturing companies, for example, may see a higher cash component; unless there are customer concentration or key person dependency issues.
+Less asset-intensive Service or IT companies may see a lower cash component unless they have proprietary technology or a very diverse customer base.

 The ultimate type and structure of a transaction will dictate the price paid for the company.
 Generally the more deal structure a seller is willing to accept, the higher the purchase price.